How long will it take for an appeal?

 • Writs of Habeas Corpus

-• Appeal to the Michigan Court of Appeal
+• Appeal to the Michigan Court of Appeals

 • Appeal to the Michigan Supreme Court

-An experienced criminal appellate lawyer can advise you how long it might take to get a decision on your appeal.
+An experienced criminal appellate lawyer can advise you how long it might take to get a decision on your appeal from the Michigan Court of Appeals.

 Every defendant charged with a crime has the odds stacked against them because the legal system is designed to get convictions, not justice.
 Prosecutors, as opposed to defense lawyers, are given special deference by judges and court staff.
 Juries can see that sheriff’s deputies guard a defendant in the courtroom.
-Judges routinely rule in favor of the prosecution without considering many legal and factual issues fairly and thoroughly.
+Judges often rule in favor of the prosecution without thoroughly considering many legal and factual issues.
 And if there is an error at trial, in the plea-bargaining process, or at sentencing?
 The Court of Appeals or Michigan Supreme Court will likely rule that the error was “harmless” and maintain the conviction.
-The system is ultimately a conviction machine, and it just seeks to collect as much money as possible and keep employment secure for court employees, prosecutors, and judges.
+The system is ultimately a conviction machine, seeking to collect as much money as possible and ensure employment security for court employees, prosecutors, and judges.

-After a conviction, appellate judges step in to make sure the conviction is maintained.
+After a conviction, appellate judges step in to ensure the conviction is upheld.
 Unless there is a monumental legal error that obviously caused legal prejudice to the defendant, judges affirm convictions without a second thought.
-If you consider an appeal, you are undoubtedly asking, “how long for a decision on my appeal?”
+If you consider an appeal, you are undoubtedly asking, “How long for a decision on my appeal?”
 Do not do anything without first consulting with a savvy and seasoned appellate law firm.

 Michigan Criminal Defense Attorney